SWOT Analysis Worksheet: 2.1.1

 Your Answer:

-(Example: “I avoid taking shots in high-pressure moments because I fear missing.”)
+(Example: “I sometimes pass up open shots in high-pressure moments because I doubt myself.”)

 Section 3: Opportunities